-Professor and Department Coordinator, Political Science and Legal Studies East Central University
+Professor, Chair-Political Science And Legal Studies East Central University

 Dick Scalf earned a Bachelor Degree in Civil Engineering from the University of Texas in Austin in 1962 and a Master Degree in Environmental Engineering in 1963.
 He started his career in the nuclear testing program in Nevada in 1963 and moved to Ada and EPA’s Robert S. Kerr Environmental Research Laboratory in 1965.
 For 29 years, he conducted, supervised and managed research and technical assistance programs concerned with contaminated ground water supplies throughout the United Sates and several foreign countries.
 Scalf has authored and co-authored numerous publications related to ground water contamination and restoration.

 Since 1998, he has been a member of Ada’s Water Resources Board, an advisory group to the Ada City Council.
 Scalf served on various committees helping the Oklahoma Water Resources Board develop a state-wide water plan due in 2012.